 So you decided that you would like to go to San Francisco in September, now you need to start looking for affordable hotels in the area.

 Some of my favorite neighborhoods for a hotel stay in San Francisco are on Lombard Street near the Marina District and around Union Square.
 Those areas can be pretty touristy, but they are affordable and are in walking distance from most places you will see on this guide.
+The map below can help you find the right accommodation based on your location preference.

 Note: Be aware of where you are in San Francisco.
 Some neighborhoods are more dangerous than others.
 For example, Tenderloin, located right in the heart of the city, on Hyde Street between Turk and O’Farrell Streets, can be a little more dangerous to walk around in.
 Do your research before you go and make sure to use a navigator instead of just wandering around.